 Recurrent neuronal networks are thought to serve as a physical basis for learning and memory.
-A fundamental strategy of memory organization in animals and humans is the storage of sequences of behavioral events.
-One of the brain regions of special importance for sequence learning is the hippocampus (Brun et al., 2002; Fortin, Agster, & Eichenbaum, 2002; Kesner, Gilbert, & Barua, 2002).
-The recurrent network in the CA3 region of hippocampus, in particular, is critically involved in the rapid acquisition of single-trial or one-shot, episodic-like memory (Nakazawa, McHugh, Wilson, & Tonegawa, 2004), that is, memory of the sequential ordering of events.
+A fundamental strategy of memory organization in animals and man is the storage of sequences of behavioral events.
+One of the brain regions of special importance for sequence learning is the hippocampus (Brun et al., 2002; Fortin et al., 2002; Kesner et al., 2002).
+The recurrent network in the CA3 region of hippocampus, in particular, is critically involved in the rapid acquisition of single-trial or one-shot, episodic-like memory (Nakazawa et al., 2004), i.e., memory of the sequential ordering of events.

 It is generally assumed that the hippocampus can operate in at least two states (Lörincz & Buzsàki, 2000).
 One state, called theta, is dedicated to fast, or one-shot, learning; the other state, referred to as sharp-wave ripple, is dedicated to the replay of stored sequences.
-Experiments by Wilson and McNaughton (1994), Nádasdy, Hirase, Czurkó, Csicsvari, and Buzsáki (1999), and Lee and Wilson (2002) strongly corroborate the hypothesis that the hippocampus can replay sequences of previously experienced events.
-The sequences are assumed to be stored within the highly plastic synapses that recurrently connect the pyramidal cells of the CA3 region (Csicsvari, Hirase, Mamiya, & Buzsaki, 2000).
+Experiments by Wilson & McNaughton (1994), Nadasdy et al. (1999) and Lee & Wilson (2002) strongly corroborate the hypothesis that the hippocampus can replay sequences of previously experienced events.
+The sequences are assumed to be stored within the highly plastic synapses that recurrently connect the pyramidal cells of the CA3 region (Csicsvari et al., 2000).

-In this letter, we tackle the problem of how many sequences can be stored in a recurrent neuronal network such that their replay can be triggered by an activation of adequate cue patterns.
+In this paper we tackle the problem of how many sequences can be stored in a recurrent neuronal network such that their replay can be triggered by an activation of adequate cue patterns.
 This question is fundamental to neural computation, and many classical papers calculate the storage capacity of pattern memories.
-There, one can roughly distinguish between two major classes of network models: perceptron-like feedforward networks in which associations occur within one time step (Willshaw, Bunetman, & Longuet-Higgins, 1969; Gardner, 1987; Nadal & Toulouse, 1990; Brunel, Nadal, & Toulouse, 1992) and recurrent networks that describe memories as attractors of a time-discrete dynamics (Little, 1974; Hopfield, 1982; Amit, Gutfreund, & Sompolinsky, 1987; Golomb, Rubin, & Sompolinsky, 1990).
-Also for networks that act as memory for sequences, capacities have been calculated in both the perceptron (Nadal, 1991) and the attractor case (Herz, Li, & van Hemmen, 1991).
-An important result is that the capacity of sequence memory in Hopfield-type networks is about twice as large as that of a static attractor network (Düring, Coolen, & Sherington, 1998).
+There, one can roughly distinguish between two major classes of network models: perceptron-like feed-forward networks in which associations occur within one time-step (Brunel et al., 1992; Gardner, 1987; Nadal & Toulouse, 1990; Willshaw et al., 1969) and recurrent networks that describe memories as attractors of a time-discrete dynamics (Amit et al., 1987; Golomb et al., 1990; Hopfield, 1982; Little, 1974).
+Also for networks that act as memory for sequences, capacities have been calculated in both the perceptron (Nadal, 1991) and the attractor case (Herz et al., 1991).
+An important result is that the capacity of sequence memory in Hopfield-type networks is about twice as large as that of a static attractor network (Düring et al., 1998).

-Here, we describe sequence replay in a sparsely connected network by means of time-discrete dynamics, binary neurons, and binary synapses.
-Our model for sequential replay of activity patterns is different from attractor-type models (Sompolinsky & Kanter, 1986; Buhmann & Schulten, 1987; Amit, 1988).
-In fact, we completely dispense with fixed points of the network dynamics.
-Instead, we discuss transients that are far from equilibrium

-(Levy, 1996; August & Levy, 1999; Jensen & Lisman, 2005).
-In the case of a sequence consisting of a single transition between two patterns (a minimal sequence), the mathematical structure we choose is similar to the one of Nadal (1991) for an autoassociative Willshaw network (Willshaw et al., 1969).
-For longer sequences, our analysis resembles that of synfire networks (Diesmann, Gewaltig, & Aertsen, 1999), although we take expectation values as late as possible (Nowotny & Huerta, 2003).
+The present paper describes sequence replay in a sparsely connected network by means of time-discrete dynamics, binary neurons and binary synapses.
+Our model for sequential replay of activity patterns is different from attractor-type models (Amit, 1988; Buhmann & Schulten, 1987; Sompolinsky & Kanter, 1986).
+In fact we completely dispense with fixed points of the network dynamics.
+Instead, we discuss transients that are far from equilibrium (August & Levy, 1999; Jensen & Lisman, 2005; Levy, 1996).
+In the case of a sequence consisting of a single transition between two patterns (a minimal sequence) the mathematical structure we choose is similar to the one of Nadal (1991) for an auto-associative Willshaw network (Willshaw et al., 1969).
+For longer sequences, our analysis resembles that of synfire networks (Diesmann et al., 1999), although we take expectation values as late as possible (Nowotny & Huerta, 2003).

 Some of the previous approaches to memory capacity explicitly focus on questions of biological applicability.
 Golomb et al. (1990), for example, address the problem of low firing rates.
-Herrmann, Hertz, and Prügel-Bennett (1995) explore the biological plausibility of synfire chains.
-Other approaches assess the dependence of storage capacity on restrictions to connectivity (Gutfreund & Mézard, 1988; Deshpande & Dasgupta, 1991; Maravall, 1999) and on the distribution of synaptic states (Brunel, Hakim, Isope, Nadal, & Barbour, 2004).
+Herrmann et al. (1995) explore the biological plausibility of synfire chains.
+Other approaches assess the dependence of storage capacity on restrictions to connectivity (Deshpande & Dasgupta, 1991; Gutfreund & Mezard, 1988; Maravall, 1999) and on the distribution of synaptic states (Brunel et al., 2004).